+Ribbons and Millinery Goods, RIBBONS!
+RIBBONS!!
+RIBBONS!
 To Merchants, Milliners, Jobbers, Dealers in Ribbons, Millinery Goods, and Cash buyers in all sections of the Country.
-The Cash Ribbon House.
-115 Chambers Street, New York, JNO.
+The Cash Ribbon House, 115 Chambers Street, New York, JNO.
 FARRELL.
 ESTABLISHED 1858.
-We have originated a new princip e-a new era in the Ribbon Trade, whereby we make this business plain, simple, and staple as that of brown sheetings.
+We have originated a new princip enew era in the Ribbon Trade, whereby we make this business plain, simple, and staple as that of brown sheetings.
 WE SELL FOR CASH!
 WE BUY FOR CASH!
-We are satisfied with 5 per cent profit .-Ask no Second Price.
+We are satisfied with 5 per cent profit.-Ask no Second Price.
 Have all our goods marked in plain figures, so that man, woman and child "buy alike," and receive the same value for their money.
-Our prices for best Taffeta Ribbons, all colors, are No. 1 12 ets per piece, No. 16 \$1,474 per piece.

-WE OFFER FANCY RIBBONS 'ALL STYLES!
-'ALL COLORS,' 'ALL QUALITIES,' AT PRICES DEFYING COMPETITION, AND FOR CASH ONLY Our Establishment is the centre of attrac- corrupt and running ulcers. traction for RIBBONS 'Quick Sales,' 'Light Profits,' and 'Good Value,' for Cash.
+Our prices for best Taffeta Ribbons, all colors, are No. 4 351 cts. per piece, No. 1 12 ets per piece, No. 16 \$1,471 per piece.
+WE OFFER FANCY RIBBONS 'ALL STYLES,' 'ALI COLORS, 'ALL QUALITIES,' AT PRICES DEFYING COMPETITION, AND FOR CASH ONLY.
+Our Establishment is the centre of attracfraction for PIBBONS 'Quick Sales,' 'Light Profits,' and 'Good Value,' for Cash.
 Rouches!
 Rouches!
 New Styles and Paterns, at a saving of 30 per cent from credit prices.

 Blond Lace Quillings, &c. &c.
 Our line of these Goods always full.
-We Import and 'Job' them at once for 5 per cent advance Marked prices on all Goods in plain figures.'
+We Import and 'Job' them at once for 5 per cent advance Marked prices on all Goods 'in plain figures."
 A saving of 40 per cent on these Goods from credit prices.
 Our intention is to make the Ribbon Trade as staple in regard to prices as domestic goods.
 To do this we must sell One Million dollars worth Goods per annum!
 We are Union Men.
 'No North,' 'no South.'
-We solicit the patronage of Merchants, in every sect on of the United States, and are the servants of all who favor us with their trade and patronage.
+We solicit the patronage of Mer chants, in every sect on of the United States, and are the servants of all who favor us with their trade and patronage.
 JNO.
-FARRELL, CASH RIBBON HOUSE, 116 Chambers street, New York, near the Hudson River Railroad Depot.
-[Jan.
-13, '59,-4m.
+FARRELL.
+CASH RIBBON HOUSE, 116 Chambers street, New York, near the Hudson River Railroad Depot.
 R. H. WALLER NORTHAMPTON ACADEMY, A BOARDING SCHOOL FOR Boys and Girls, Easton, Pa.

-quarter of the Spring Session on Monday ? and sinking feelings in the pit of the stomweeks, when a vacation of six weeks ?
-The Fall session will commence on & body.
-Wednesday, the 29th of July, and con-3 itnue twenty-two weeks. fice, (formerly known as "Temperance | neys.
-Hall") is now being re-modeled and fitted up expressly for a first class Semingary for the education of pupils of both sexes.
-The boarding pupils will occupy ? two separate buildings, arranged with private rooms.
-Experience has taught that ? it is decidedly disadvantageous for more ? than two pupils to occupy the same ?
-Froom.
-The accommodations and advantages of this school are of a superior or-5 der, and it designe to train and fit boys ?
-Sand young men thoroughly for college or business.
-To young ladies are offer-Fed excellent facilities for the acquisition ? of a solid or ornamental education.
+This Institution will open its second? quarter of the Spring Session on Monday \$ the 4th of April, and continue cleven weeks, when a vacation of six weeks? will follow.
+The Fall session will commence on § Wedne-day, the 29th of July, and conitnue twenty-two weeks.

+The building, a large four story brick edifice, (formerly known as "Temperance \$ Hali") is now being re-modeled and fitted up expressly for a first class Seminsary for the education of pupils of both & sexes.
+The boarding pupils will occupy two separate buildings, arranged with private rooms.
+Experience has taught that ? it is decidedly disadvantageous for more than two pupils to occupy the same room.
+The accommodations and advantages of this school are of a superior order, and it designs to train and fit boys and young men thoroughly for college or business.
+To young ladies are offered excellent facilities for the acquisition ? of a solid or ornamental education.
 Competent teachers are employed.
-Having long experience in Teaching and devoting his whole attention to the business, the Principal hopes to merit a Lirge share of public patronage, and 5 would respectfully invite attention to his?
-Terms, per quarter, in the common ?
-English branches, for Boarding Scholars, ?

-Tuition for Day Scholars from \$5 25 -Additional charges are made for the higher English branches and Classics. ges and the ornamentals.
-Bills paid in For Circulars and further information \$ Extra charges for the modern langua- REV. J. W. LESCHER, Principal.
-FERRY ST., Bear FRONT References.
+Having long experience in Teaching ? and devoting his whole attention to the ? business, the Principal hopes to merit a ? large share of public patronage, and \$ Tuition for Day Scholars from \$5 25 = Additional charges are made for the higher English branches and Classics.
+Extra charges for the modern languages and the ornamentals.
+Bills paid in ?
+For Circulars and further information ?

+REV. J. W. LESCHER, Principal.
+FERRY ST., Bear FRONT.

+References.
 REV. JOHN VANDERVEER, Easton.
 HON.
-JOHN K. FINDLAY, M. II.
-JONES, Esq.
+JOHN K. FINDLAY, M. H. Jones, Esq.
 J. P. HETRICH, Esq.
-SAMUEL SANDT.
-M. D. HENRY DETWEILLER, M. D. C. C. JENNINGS.
-M. D.

-Easton, March 24, 1859 -- tf.
+SAMUEL SANDT, M. D. HENRY DETWEILLER, M. D. C. C. JENNINGS, M. D. Easton, March 24, 1859 .- tf.
 Caution.